KevinAst/eatery-nod/src/util/feature-u/docs/api.md

 <a name="createRoute"></a>

 ## createRoute() ⇒ Route
 Create a new Route object, that provides a generalized run-timeAPI to abstractly expose component rendering, based on appState.
 The Route object contains one or two function callbacks (routeCB), withthe following signature:```js  routeCB(app, appState): rendered-component (null for none)```The routeCB reasons about the supplied appState, and either returns arendered component, or null to allow downstream routes the sameopportunity.
 Basically the first non-null return wins.
 One or two routeCBs can be registered, one with priority and onewithout.
-The priority routeCBs are given precedence across allregistered routes before the non-priority routeCBs are invoked.
+The priority routeCBs are given precedence across allregistered routes before the non-priority routeCBs are invoked, andare useful in some cases to minimize the feature registrationorder.

 | Param | Type | Description |